tikv/rfcs/text/2019-08-21-supported-platforms.md

       + **Not supported**:
         - Windows
         - FreeBSD
-        - Any Linux using the 'Unbreakable Enterprise Kernel' by Oracle.
+        - Any Linux using the 'Unbreakable Enterprise Kernel' by Oracle
+        - Any big endian architecture
 * **Development Platforms**
       + **Tier 1**:
         - Any Linux kernel >3.x on X84-64 with glibc 2.17 with SSE4.2 or without